visionmedia/masteringnode/chapters/globals.md

 ## process

-The `process` object is plastered with goodies, first we will take a look at some properties that provide information about the node process itself.
+The `process` object is plastered with goodies.
+First we will take a look at some properties that provide information about the node process itself.

 ### process.version